MohamedAbdelhalem/dbatools/Features_and_Administration/OLTP/Hash_Index_Maintenance.md

-Is it a good idea to create a new hash index and then drop the old one with high collision, instead of dropping and recreating the hash index?
+### Is it a good idea to create a new hash index and then drop the old one with high hash collision, instead of dropping and recreating the hash index?

 Creating a new hash index and then dropping the old one can be a good strategy to minimize downtime and maintain table access.
 Here’s how this approach can help: